-The month of April being now past, in the early part of which I was most busily employed in trading with the Indians, I ordered all our canoes to be repaired with bark, and added four new ones to them, when with the furs and provisions I had purchased, six canoes were loaded and dispatched on the 8th of May for Fort Chepewyan.
+The month of April being now past, in the early part of which I was most busily employed in trading with the indians, I ordered all our canoes to be repaired with bark, and added four new ones to them, when with the furs and provisions I had purchased, sixca noes were loaded and dispatched on the 8th of May for Fort Chepewyan.
 I had, however, retained six of the men who agreed to accompany me on my projected voyage of discovery.
 I also engaged my hunters, and closed the business of the year for the company by writing my public and private dispatches.

-Having ascertained, by various observations, the latitude of this place to be 56.
-9. North, and longitude 117.
+Having ascertained, by various observations, the latitude of this place to be 56.9. north, and longitude 117.
 35. 15.
-West:-on the 9th day of May, I found, that my acrometer, was one hour forty-six minutes slow to apparent time; the mean going of it I had found to be twenty-two seconds slow in twenty-four hours.
-Having settled this point, the canoe was put into the water; her dimensions were twenty-five feet long within, exclusive of the curves of stem and stern, twenty-six inches hold, and four feet nine inches beam.
+West:-on the 9th day of May, I found that my acrometer, was one hour forty-six minutes slow to apparent time; the mean going of it I had found to be twenty-two seconds slow in twenty-four Having settled this point, the canoe was put into the water; her dimensions were twenty-five feet long within, exclusive of the curves of stem and stern. twenty-six inches hold, and four feet nine inches beam.
 At the same time she was so light, that two men could carry her on a good road three or four miles without resting.
 In this slender vessel, we shipped provisions, goods for presents, arms, ammunition, and baggage, to the weight of three thousand pounds, and an equipage of ten people, viz.
 Alexander Mackay, Joseph Landry, Charles Ducette, François Beaulieux, Baptist Bisson, François Courtois, and Jacques Beauchamp, with two Indians as hunters and interpreters.
-One of them, when a boy, was used to be so idle, that he obtained the reputable name of Cancre, which he still possesses.
-With these persons I embarked at seven in the evening.
-My winter interpreter, with another person, whom I left here to take care of the fort, and supply the natives with ammunition during the summer, shed tears on the reflection of those dangers which we might encounter in our expedition, while my own people offered up their prayers that we might return in safety from it.
+One of them, when a boy, was used to be so idle, that he obtained the reputable name of

-^{} Joseph Landry and Charles Ducette were with me in my former voyage.
+^{} Joseph Land, y and Charles Ducette were with me in my former voyage.